jerseycheese/BootHillGM/Docs/UserStories.md

   - Status: Open
   - Priority: Medium

-[BUG-008] Incorrect Location Display in Game Session
-  - Description: The location in the status area shows as "Unknown" despite being named in the AI's first message.
-  - Steps to Reproduce:
-    1. Create a character
-    2. Click "Finish Character Creation"
-    3. Observe the Game Session screen
-  - Expected Behavior: The location in the status area should match the location named in the AI's first message
-  - Actual Behavior: Location is displayed as "Unknown"
-  - Status: Open
-  - Priority: Medium

 [BUG-011] Duplicate Inventory Items in Game Session
   - Description: Inventory items are loading twice in the Game Session.
   - Steps to Reproduce: